-With respect to land (L), invasive species, ALR regulations, soil quality and water supply were identified as the greatest challenges faced by producers.
+With respect to land (L), invasive species, ALR regulations, soil quality and water supply were identified as the greatest challenges faced by prothe greatest challenges faced by producers.
 Additional challenges noted by individuals include cutworms and grasshoppers, weather, clearing land, wildlife damage, high cost to rate of return of range tenure.